Kartaverse/Kartaverse-Docs/docs/multiview.md

 ### kvrCreatePBR

 The "kvrCreatePBR" fuse generates a PBR texture map set from an image using the Beeble Switchlight API.
+This allows you to perform 2D and volumetric 3D interactive relighting on live-action captured media.

 The Render Mode can be set to "PBR Materials", "Normal", "Albedo", "Relight Image", "Extract HDRI", or "Remove Background".